We Belong Together: Chart performance

 Besides its success in the United States, "We Belong Together" achieved strong charting throughout Europe and Australia.
 On the ARIA Charts, the song debuted atop the singles chart in Australia during the week dated July 3, 2005.
-The following week, it held the number 1 spot for a second week, and stayed on the chart for a total of eleven weeks.
+The following week, it held the number-one spot for a second week, and stayed on the chart for a total of eleven weeks.
 To date, "We Belong Together" was certified Platinum by the Australian Recording Industry Association (ARIA), denoting shipments of 70,000 units.
 The song finished at number 17 on the 2005 Australian Year-End Chart.
 In both Flemish and Wallonian territories in Belgium, "We Belong Together" peaked at numbers 12 and 24, spending a total of fifteen and fourteen weeks fluctuating in the singles chart, respectively.
 The song finished at number 47 on the Flemish Year-End Chart of 2005.
 "We Belong Together" made its debut at number 15 on the Danish Tracklisten chart during the week of August 7, 2005, eventually peaking at number 3.
 In France, the song peaked at number 12, and spent nineteen weeks fluctuating within the French singles chart.
-On the Dutch Top 40 chart, "We Belong Together" reached number 1 in its fourth week, and spent a total of sixteen weeks in the chart, four of which were at the number 2 position.
+On the Dutch Top 40 chart, "We Belong Together" reached number one in its fourth week, and spent a total of sixteen weeks in the chart, four of which were at the number two position.
 The song finished at number 41 on the Dutch Year-End Chart of 2005.
-In New Zealand, the song spend three weeks at number 2 on the singles chart, and a total of twelve before making its exit on October 3, 2005.
+In New Zealand, the song spent three weeks at number two on the singles chart, and a total of twelve before making its exit on October 3, 2005.
 At the end of 2005, "We Belong Together" finished at number 36, and was certified Gold by the Recording Industry Association of New Zealand (RIANZ).
 In both Norway and Spain, the song peaked at number 9 and 3, and spent nine and seven weeks within the charts.
 In Switzerland, the song peaked at number 4 on the official singles chart, and charted for thirteen weeks.
-During mid-week predictions in the United Kingdom, "We Belong Together" was positioned to become Carey's third UK number 1 single.
-However, it wound up debuting at number 2 on the UK Singles Chart.
-In its second week, the song dropped to number 3, before re-surfacing to number 2 in its third week, this time blocked by James Blunt's "You're Beautiful".
+During mid-week predictions in the United Kingdom, "We Belong Together" was positioned to become Carey's third UK number-one single.
+However, it wound up debuting at number two on the UK Singles Chart.
+In its second week, the song dropped to number 3, before re-surfacing to number two in its third week, this time blocked by James Blunt's "You're Beautiful".
 The song spent a total of eighteen weeks within the singles chart, and has estimated sales of over 240,000 units in the United Kingdom.